 A Brief History of the Marque

 1919-1920.
-The Paris firm of Charles Combes built a cycle attachment engine, a four-stroke of 118cc and later 143cc, which was integral with a rear wheel which replaced the original.
+Based at Rue de Ridder in Paris, the firm of Charles Combes built a cycle attachment engine, an OHV four-stroke of 118cc and later 143cc, which was integral with a rear wheel which replaced the original.
 The kit included a 3 litre oil & fuel tank.
 An example of the motorwheel was part of the famed Guélon Collection.

 Lumen also built a complete scooter using the same system.
 It had floorpan, a wicker seat and rather long handlebars.

 Scooters were represented only by the Lumen, a neat little power unit which is made in a form applicable to attachment to pedal cycles.

 A small overhead valve motor of 55 X 50 mm. is attached to the rear forks in such a manner that the crankshaft passes through the hub, the flywheel being on the opposite side to the engine.
 The drive is through an epicyclic gear.

 A circular magneto is used for ignition purposes, and in the case of the cycle attachment, both oil and petrol tank form part of the rear mudguard.